South Carolina man sentenced after he bit off ex-girlfriend's lip: officials

 NEARLY 130 GUNS FOUND IN HOME OF POLICE AMBUSH SUSPECT, OFFICIALS SAY

-Doctors attempted to reattach her lip during “emergency plastic surgery,” but their attempts were unsuccessful, Wilkins said.
+Doctors attempted to "reattach her lip" during “emergency plastic surgery,” but their attempts were unsuccessful, Wilkins said.
 The female now endures “permanent, serious scarring and permanent, limited range of motion in her mouth,” the news release said.

 “This case demonstrates the unique circumstances under which domestic violence occurs, and how quickly these situations can escalate into violence,” Wilkins said in the news release.
 “Hopefully this prison sentence will make it clear to both this defendant and other abusers that domestic violence in any fashion will not be tolerated.”